Birthdate: 20 October 1961

 Rush struggled along with others in the Liverpool side in the next two seasons but still delivered 41 goals.
 On 18 October 1992 Rush made another record his very own.
 He scored his 287th goal for Liverpool in a 2-2 draw against Manchester United at Old Trafford.
 Roger Hunt had to step down from his pedestal as Liverpool’s greatest goalscorer.
 Rush was in awe of Sir Roger.
 "Obviously I am proud and privileged to have beaten the record of a great player like Roger Hunt.
 He was my father's hero."
 Souness gave Rushie the captain’s armband he fully deserved in the autumn of 1993.
 He also received a new and promising strike-partner by the name of Robbie Fowler.
 They connected well and the Welshman took the young striker under his wing.
 Souness resigned in January 1994 and Roy Evans took over.
 Rush played his 600th game for Liverpool against Blackburn in the fifth round of the League Cup and celebrated by scoring his thirteenth hat-trick!
 Rush went on to score sixteen in total, one less than the club's hat-trick king, Gordon Hodgson.
 Steve McManaman proved instrumental in the final against Bolton and no one was more proud than Rushie to lift the cup as captain.
 In the summer of 1995 Liverpool bought the striking sensation that was Stan Collymore for a record fee.
 Rush was approaching his thirty-fourth birthday and the prediction was this was going to be his final season.
 Rush continued as captain and figured at the start of the season, but got sidelined through injury.
 Fowler and Collymore established a good rapport and the writing was firmly on the wall for the legend.
 Rushie’s achievements in the game were acknowledged by the queen at the turn of the year.
 He was awarded the MBE at Buckingham Palace.
 One more record gave way before Rushie left Anfield.
 On 6 January 1996 he scored against Rochdale in the third round of the FA Cup at Anfield.
 It was his forty-second goal in the competition and put him one above Denis Law with whom he had shared the record as the competition’s greatest goal-scorer in the twentieth century.
 Rochdale manager, Mick Docherty, was honoured to witness this monumental feat: "It couldn't happen to a better pro.
 He is a shining light in the profession because of his work rate, dedication and his great scoring record."

 On 27 April 1996 Ian Rush played his farewell game at Anfield.
 He came on as a substitute in a 1-0 win over Middlesbrough but couldn’t get on the scoresheet.
 Rush was applauded by both sets of fans.
 He took his shirt off and threw it into the Kop.
 "It was an emotional day but also a fantastic day for me," Rushie said after the final whistle.
 "The reception I got will live with me forever.
 I'm sorry I didn't score.
 The fans were willing me to score and I wanted to score as much as they wanted me to.
 I wanted to stay on the pitch forever."
 He played his final League game against Manchester City and scored in a 2-2 draw.
 He looked forward to his final appearance that was appropriately enough at Wembley in the FA Cup final.
 Rush came on in the second half but a dull game ended 1-0 in Manchester United’s favour.
 A few days later he joined Leeds United.
 He was continually played out of position on the wing at Leeds and only recorded three goals for the Yorkshire club.
 In the summer of 1997 his old mate Dalglish lured him to Newcastle as well John Barnes.
 Rush scored two goals for Newcastle and both were historic.
-He scored his forty-eighth goal in the League Cup which equalled Geoff Hurst’s record and his second and last goal of his top-flight career came against Everton.
+He scored his 49th goal in the League Cup which equalled Geoff Hurst’s scoring record and his second and last goal of his career at the top came against Everton in the FA Cup.
 Once more his old favourites were his victims.
 He was loaned out to Sheffield United in the spring and was hired as player-coach of Wrexham in the 1998/99 season.
 The legendary striker made couple of appearances with Sidney Olympic in Australia before retiring in 1999.

 Ian Rush was also a star for his country.
 He played 73 internationals for Wales and scored 28 goals which is of course also a goalscoring record.
 His biggest disappointment was that he never got the opportunity to represent his country in the European Championships or the World Cup.
 Wales’ Ryan Giggs is amongst his biggest admirers: "As a schoolboy the three strikers I admired most were Ian Rush, Mark Hughes and Gary Lineker.
 But Rushie stood out because he was such an inspiring example to youngsters with so many other assets to his game."
 Rush has passed his FA coaching badges and travelled around the world to Australia and Iceland amongst other countries where he has taught kids to become accomplished goalscorers trying to pass on the knowledge he has gained.
 Houllier also recognised his coaching ability and added him temporarily to his Liverpool staff to help his strikers score goals.